jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-05-26-anatomyofabaremetalsynth_part5.markdown

 The audio samples (`int32_t`s) that we generated in our `AudioCallback` part of our application running on the MCU -- where do they go?

-The integers themselves represent discrete values that a digital to analog converter in our system will convert to analog voltages that are output as electrical current to utilize ~electromagentic induction~ to wiggle a connected speaker in such a way that surrounding air particles are disturbed like dominos until those particle oscillations get to the air in our ears and we experience it as sound. (*gasp for air*)
+The integers themselves represent (*gasp for air*): discrete values that a digital to analog converter in our system will convert to analog voltages that are output as electrical current to utilize ~electromagentic induction~ to wiggle a connected speaker in such a way that surrounding air particles are disturbed like dominos until those particle oscillations get to the air in our ears and we experience it as sound. (*exhale*)

 ---------
 SIDE-NOTE: Here are some articles about digital to analog conversion that explain better than my run-on sentence above.
 Also many cool books and